Battle of Kirtipur: First assault

 The Gorkhalis had set up a base on Dahachok, a hill on the valley's western rim, from where they mounted their assaults on Kirtipur.
 They were armed with swords, bows and arrows and muskets.

 During the first assault in 1757, the Gorkhali army was badly beaten.
 As they advanced towards Kirtipur, the people went to meet them under the command of Kaji Danuvanta.
 The two armies fought on the plain of Tyangla Phant in the north-west of Kirtipur.
 The Newars defended their town ferociously.
+The hill which Kirtipur was on acted like a natural defensive barrier.
+The Newars threw rocks and boulders causing heavy casualties which ended up in 400 Gorkhali casualties and 800 Newar casualties.
 The Gorkhali commander Kalu Pande was killed, and the Gorkhali king himself barely escaped with his life into the surrounding hills disguised as a saint.
+After the battle Jaya Prakash the kantipurian king beheaded Kalu Pandes body and put it on a pike and paraded around the city of Kirtipur.
+After the battle diplomacy came Jaya Prakash told Prthivi Narayan that the Kathmandu Valley can trade on the route of Dolakha or else new attacks and skirmishes would happen which Prithivi Narayan agreed.

 Second assault

 Having no hope of taking Kirtipur by force, Shah mounted a blockade in an effort to starve the population into submission.
 The embargo was enforced by putting to death anybody found on the road with salt or cotton.
 But the Newars held out.

-In 1764, Shah ordered his troops to storm the town a second time.
-The Gorkhalis attacked at night under the command of Shah's brother Surpratap (alternative name: Surpratap).
-The people of Kirtipur beat off the Gorkhalis again, raining stones on the invaders from the town walls.
-In the fighting, Surpratap was struck by an arrow in the eye, losing that eye.